 Multiple argument dispatching.

 Multimethod provides a decorator for adding multiple argument dispatching to functions.
-The decorator finds the multimethod of the same name, creating it if necessary, and registers the function with its annotations.
+The decorator creates a multimethod object as needed, and registers the function with its annotations.

 There are several multiple dispatch libraries on PyPI.
 This one aims for simplicity and speed.
 With caching of argument types, it should be the fastest pure Python implementation possible.

 from multimethod import multimethod @multimethod def func(x: int, y: float): ...